carlosfrias/apigee-opdk-setup-apigee-user/README.md

 Role Variables
 --------------

-This role uses variables defined in the role opdk-setup-default-settings
+This role uses variables defined in the role apigee-opdk-setup-default-settings

 Dependencies
 ------------

 This depends on the following roles:

-* opdk-setup-default-settings.
+* apigee-opdk-setup-default-settings.

 Example Playbook
 ----------------

     - hosts: servers
       roles:
-         - { role: opdk-setup-apigee-user }
+         - { role: apigee-opdk-setup-apigee-user }

 License
 -------